Great Pacific Garbage Patch: Size estimates

 The size of the patch is indefinite, as is the precise distribution of debris because large items are uncommon.
 Most debris consists of small plastic particles suspended at or just below the surface, evading detection by aircraft or satellite.
 Instead, the size of the patch is determined by sampling.
 The estimated size of the garbage patch is 1600000 km2 (about twice the size of Texas or three times the size of France).
 Such estimates, however, are conjectural given the complexities of sampling and the need to assess findings against other areas.
 Further, although the size of the patch is determined by a higher-than-normal degree of concentration of pelagic debris, there is no standard for determining the boundary between "normal" and "elevated" levels of pollutants to provide a firm estimate of the affected area.

 In August 2009, the Scripps Institution of Oceanography/Project Kaisei SEAPLEX survey mission of the Gyre found that plastic debris was present in 100 consecutive samples taken at varying depths and net sizes along a path of 1700 mi through the patch.
 The survey found that, although the patch contains large pieces, it is on the whole made up of smaller items that increase in concentration toward the gyre's centre, and these 'confetti-like' pieces that are visible just beneath the surface suggests the affected area may be much smaller.
-2009 data collected from Pacific albatross populations suggest the presence of two distinct debris zones.
+Data collected in 2009 from Pacific albatross populations suggest the presence of two distinct debris zones.

-In March 2018, The Ocean Cleanup published a paper summarizing their findings from the Mega- (2015) and Aerial Expedition (2016).
+In March 2018, the Ocean Cleanup published a paper summarizing their findings from the Mega- (2015) and Aerial Expedition (2016).
 In 2015, the organization crossed the Great Pacific garbage patch with 30 vessels, to make observations and take samples with 652 survey nets.
 They collected a total of 1.2 million pieces, which they counted and categorized into their respective size classes.
 In order to also account for the larger, but more rare debris, they also overflew the patch in 2016 with a C-130 Hercules aircraft, equipped with LiDAR sensors.
 The findings from the two expeditions, found that the patch covers 1.6 e6km2 with a concentration of 10–100 kg/km2.
 They estimate an 80000 MT in the patch, with 1.8 trillion plastic pieces, out of which 92% of the mass is to be found in objects larger than 0.5 cm.